 It was during 2005 that we rescued our best friend and helper, Mr Geronimo Abbott-Fleming… Unfortunately to say, Geronimo has now passed away after having an inoperable and incurable cancerous tumour in his stomach.
 Geronimo was our dog!
 He was invaluable over the 11 years he was in our lives and was a major part of the family.
 He was always there to listen when I was upset, depressed, angry, hurt as well as the good times!
 Geronimo had to go through huge changes with me in that I had 2 legs when we first rescued him from Manchester Dogs Home, to where I am now as a double above knee amputee confined to a wheelchair.
 We couldn’t have gone through it all without hi, so thank you Geronimo you were an amazing best friend.
 Here’s some pictures of Mr G…..

-But…… We now have a beautiful 10 month old puppy called Kipper who is all the way from Romania.
+But…… We now have a beautiful young puppy called Kipper who is all the way from Romania.
+We adopted Kipper, who was originally called Kie, from fabulous UK charity called Amicii.
 Unfortunately it was suggested (without specifically saying so!) by some animal shelters that I couldn’t adopt a dog as I was in a wheelchair – crazy huh?!
 Kipper is so much like Geronimo in his looks that we are sure that he has been sent to us for a reason.
 Here’s a couple of pictures of our new puppy…

 You can see some of the photos of my leg as it changed at the bottom of this page – PLEASE BE ADVISED THAT THE PHOTOS HAVE GRAPHIC CONTENT.
 I couldn’t have anything touching my leg not only because of the hypersensitivity but also the clothes would stick to my open ulcers and then I would have to try and prise the cloth off my leg.
 These were the worst moments of my life and I will never ever forget them as long as I live.
 The reason for the open ulcers was because I couldn’t have the strong binding over them due to the hypersensitivity and burning pain, so they had to be left.

-Eventually it was decided amongst the medical professionals who were dealing with me to give me the choice of amputation above the knee, not because of the pain but because of the open ulcers that were beginning to constantly weep and smell.
+Eventually it was decided amongst the medical professionals who were dealing with me to give me the choice of amputation above the knee, not because of the pain but because of the open ulcers that were beginning to constantly weep and smell and the total skin breakdown.
 I felt so depressed and upset all the time.
 It took me 6 months to finally make the very hard decision but I did and my leg above the knee was amputated in 2006.
-I was 27 years old.
+I was just 27 years old.

 My husband had to go around places with me like that.
 He never once complained about the smell of the ulcers nor the constant changing of newborn nappies cut to fit into my toe post sandals or the sleeping on the sofa to be close by me when I had to resort to sleeping under the staircase in a hospital bed in our beautiful new home.
 I can’t think of the words I want to say to him to express my love, thankfulness and….